djdrysdale/digital-garden/posts/disconnected-metaphors.md

 ---
-title: Another blog
+title: You have been disconnected
 description: If you’re in the business of translating digital ideas to non-digital folks, take some time to consider the metaphors that structure their understanding.
 date: Created
 featuredImage: /assets/binary.jpg
 ---